-Single Stage AC & Single Stage Thermostat

-This option does not use the full two-stage control capability of the furnace, but the possibility of timed autostaging is available.
+Single Stage AC & Single Stage Thermostat This option does not use the full two-stage control capability of the furnace, but the possibility of timed autostaging is available.
 See also Autostaging for Single Stage Thermostats.

 - Connect the thermostat's W output to the furnace control boards W1 terminal.
 This allows the furnace to always run in low output mode.
-See (Figure 24) - Always connect the thermostat C & R to the furnace control board C & R. - For cooling, connect the thermostats Y signal to the furnace control board Y / Y2 terminal. - Field supplied wires should also connect Y / Y2 & C to the outdoor unit's Y & C terminals.
+See (Figure 22) - Always connect the thermostat C & R to the furnace control board C & R. - For cooling, connect the thermostats Y signal to the furnace control board Y / Y2 terminal. - Field supplied wires should also connect Y / Y2 & C to the outdoor unit's Y & C terminals.

-Figure 24.
+Figure 22.
 Wiring Configuration 1

-Single Stage AC & Two Stage Thermostat
+Single Stage AC & Two Stage Thermostat This option uses the full two stage heating capability of

 This option uses the full two stage heating capability of the furnace with a single stage outdoor unit.
-See Figure 22.
+See Figure 23.